quinncomendant/Reade.lbaction/README.md

 ### Actions

+#### Add highlight to Readwise

 - **`add TEXT`**: Create a new highlight in Readwise with the *entered `TEXT`* and return its URL.
 - **`add`**: Create a new highlight in Readwise with *text from the clipboard* and return its URL.

+Highlights created with the `add` action will be saved in a Readwise book titled “Highlights saved by Reade.”
+This is configurable with the [`title` config option](#options).

+#### Save content to Reader

 - **`save URL [TAGS]`**: Save a *URL* to Reader.
 Any words after the `URL` (comma-delimited) will be added as tags, e.g., `tag one, tag two`.
 - **`save`**: Save to Reader using a *URL or text from the clipboard*.
 The clipboard can contain raw HTML, text, or Markdown.
 If the clipboard contains Markdown, it will be converted to HTML.
 This mode doesn’t support adding tags.

+#### List Reader items

 - **`list [CATEGORY] [LOCATION]`**: List recent Reader items, optionally filtered by `CATEGORY` and/or `LOCATION` (which can be specified in either order).
     - `CATEGORY` can be one of: `article`, `email`, `epub`, `highlight`, `note`, `pdf`, `rss`, `tweet`, `video`.
     - `LOCATION` can be one of: `new`, `later`, `shortlist`, `archive`, `feed`.

-#### Keyboard shortcuts

-When using the `list` action, these shortcuts modify the behavior of the selected item:
+For example, to list all archived RSS items enter `list rss archive` into Reade.

+The `list` action only returns 100 items (that’s enough, right?).
+Items are sorted by “recently saved” (but is different from all sort options in the Reader app).
+It doesn't appear possible to change the order of items returned by the API.

+After the list displays, you can type to filter the list on title matches, like any LaunchBar list.

+**Output includes:**

+- Icon indicating the category of the content, e.g., ✉️ for email items.
+- Title.
+- Subtitle.
+- Reading progress %.
+- Publication date.

+**Keyboard shortcuts for selected item:**

 - **`↵`** *(return)* Open the item in Reader.
 - **`⌘ ↵`** *(command + return)* Open the source URL in your browser.
 - **`⌃ ↵`** *(control + return)* Open the source URL in Quick Look (also with **`⌘ Y`**).
 - **`⇧ ↵`** *(shift + return)* Insert the source URL at the cursor’s current position in any app.

-#### Limitations

-- Highlights created with the `add` action will be saved in a Readwise book titled “Highlights saved by Reade.”
-This is configurable with the [`title` config option](#options).
-- Saving text or HTML content from the clipboard with the `save` action doesn’t support adding tags; only saving by URL with the `save URL [TAGS]` format can include tags.
-- The `list` action only returns 100 items (that’s enough, right?)
-- The `list` action returns items in a predefined order that approximates “recently saved” (but is different from all sort options in the Reader app).
-It doesn't appear possible to change the order of items returned by the API.
-- After saving an article or creating a highlight, the readwise.io URL returned will open in the web app; there is no way to open them in the desktop apps.

 ### Commands